dedis/student_24_dawn_ethereum/README.md

 `dela/` is a modified version of `dela`.
 `go-ethereum/` is a modified version of `go-ethereum v1.10.23` which integrates with `dela`.

+# Design (WIP)

+- [x] When creating a transaction, the user agent IBE-encrypts the calldata with dela.
+- [x] The IBE label is sender address concatenated with big-endian 64-bit nonce
+- [x] The ciphertext is authenticated (HMAC-SHA256, encrypt-then-MAC)
+- [ ] The chain only accepts encrypted transactions
+- [ ] The `to` address is encrypted
+- [ ] The transaction receipt contains a symmetric encryption key
+- [ ] The execution layer can direct the SMC node to release an encryption label only after the transaction is finalized.
+- [ ] TDH2, PVSS, beacon IBE options maybe

 # Start the Dela nodes
 Reference: [README](dela/dkg/pedersen_bn256/dkgcli/README.md)
 ```sh